 Working on the line

-Madonna is singing in a sweet mixed voice as drowned in reverb as on “Borrowed Time” but the lyrics are more coherent thanks to the sparser arrangement.
-Every time she croons, “I hear you work at a body shop,” it’s a wistful wish that a good man can fix her for good even though she knows it’s a lie.
+Madonna is singing in a sweet mixed voice as drowned in reverb as she was on “Borrowed Time.”
+Despite the reverb, the lyrics are coherent thanks to the sparse arrangement.
+Every time she croons, “I hear you work at a body shop,” it’s a wistful wish that a good man can fix her even though she knows it’s a lie.